-[ISO 14067: 2018].
-Figure 5.19 presents a decision tree for biogenic carbon content (BCC) reporting.
-Biogenic carbon is defined as carbon derived from biomass.
-Biomass refers to material of biological origin and includes both living and dead organic material, such as trees, crops, grasses, tree litter, algae, animals, manure, and waste of biological origin.
+Because the prescribed scope of PCF (including biogenic uptake) within this context guideline is a cradle-to-gate consideration exclusively, the total carbon content and the biogenic carbon content of the material shall also be reported alongside the PCF (including biogenic uptake) with the aim to close the biogenic carbon balance in further downstream calculations or at the end-of-life, which are not in scope of this document [BASF SE (BASF)], includes both living and dead organic material, such as trees, crops, grasses, tree litter, algae, animals, manure, and waste of biological origin.
 In this document, peat is excluded from the definition of biomass [ISO 14067: 2018].
 Within the context of products, biomass-derived carbon contained in a product is referred to as the biogenic carbon content of the product [ISO 14067: 2018].
 BCC may be present in products due to physical presence or due to attribution in biomass balance.
 If biomass balance is used then provisions shall be in place to avoid double counting, especially in products which do not receive attributed BCC.